-IMPORTANT NOTE: STARTING JANUARY 1, 2021 WASHINGTON STATE IS NOW A CLOSED RECORD STATE AND A NEW VITAL RECORDS LAW AND RULES GO INTO EFFECT THAT CHANGES THE ORDERING REQUIREMENTS FOR BIRTH AND DEATH CERTIFICATES.
+IMPORTANT NOTE: EFFECTIVE JANUARY 1, 2021 WASHINGTON STATE IS NOW A CLOSED RECORD STATE AND A NEW VITAL RECORDS LAW AND RULES GO INTO EFFECT THAT CHANGES THE ORDERING REQUIREMENTS FOR BIRTH AND DEATH CERTIFICATES.

 - For increased security of personal information, only individuals with specific relationships to the person on the record being requested can receive a certificate.

 - Qualified applicants will be required to provide identification and proof of eligibility documentation.
 Los solicitantes calificados deberán proporcionar documentación de identificación y prueba de elegibilidad.

 - Certificate fee will increase to $25.00/per copy.
 Additional processing fees may apply.

 The Department of Health has published a Frequently Asked Questions (FAQ) webpage to assist everyone in better understanding what the new requirements are for ordering birth and death certificates.
 The FAQ webpage contains information about who can, and how to, order birth and death certificates.